Ademayowa/damlaf-multiventures/README.md

-# Job Board App - A job application portal where users can apply for jobs.
+# Real estate and construction web app - A real estate and construction app

-> Job Board App built with Sanity and Next.js13.
+> Damlf Multiventured App built with Sanity and Next.js13.

 ### Install Dependencies